chipsalliance/Surelog/README.md

 Surelog allows for pre-compiled packages (UVM,...).

-# Build instructions
+# Build instructions and test:

 make

-# Additional README for modification instruction:
+# Additional README for more build/test options and system requirements for building:
 SVIncCompil/README